 I’ve always enjoyed dying my hair, it’s a fun way to change your appearance that doesn’t require the time and commitment of something like a tattoo or piercing.
 However I was getting frustrated with how dry my hair was getting from using drug store hair dye.
 My stylist claimed that professional hair dye was much less harsh and lasted longer so I figured I would give it a shot.
 I had it done twice and while the color might have lasted longer (I’m still not convinced it really did) it didn’t help with the dry damaged feeling my hair had.
 It was also about seven times more expensive than dying my own hair so I quickly decided that it simply was not worth it.

 I ordered 100% pure henna powder off of amazon and was happy to see it was about half the price of regular hair dye.
 Eager to see the results I used it right once I got it and followed some basic instructions I found online.
-I mixed the henna with lemon juice to make it into a thick paste and let it sit covered for a few hours (about 8 hours since I mixed it up before work).
+I mixed the henna with lemon juice to make it into a thick paste and let it sit covered for a few hours (about 8 hours).
 I then added a small amount of olive oil and honey and just enough warm water to make it the consistency of yogurt.

 While applying it to my hair I found out that the plastic gloves that came with the henna were useless.
 They ended up ripping so henna got under my nails and stained my fingers a dirty looking reddish brown (I now use latex gloves to avoid this).
 Due to the thickness of the mix it was also a bit harder to apply than regular hair dye but I managed to work it in and cover all of my hair.
 I then put on the plastic shower cap that came with it, cleaned up the drips of henna paste that got on my sink and bathroom floor, and forced myself to wait the full 3 hours recommended before washing it out.